 Streamlining Dental Lab Workflows

 CAD/CAM systems facilitate a seamless digital workflow, beginning with digital impressions and extending to the final restoration.
 This integration allows for the efficient transfer of data between dental offices and laboratories, reducing the reliance on physical models and minimizing the potential for errors.
-The digital nature of CAD/CAM technology enables quicker turnaround times, enhancing the overall patient experience.
+The digital nature of CAD CAM dental lab enables quicker turnaround times, enhancing the overall patient experience.
 Additionally, the use of digital impressions eliminates the discomfort associated with traditional molding materials, leading to improved patient comfort and satisfaction.

 Evolution and Adoption in Dental Practices